0xvpr/vpr-shell-shock/README.md

 </p>

 ### How to use
-One way to use the Shellshock.hpp header is to:
+One way to use the shellshock.h header is to:
 - Create a 'Shellshock' object
-- Load in whatever libraries you intend to use via the member functions
-- Resolve functions that you intend to use with said libraries
+- Resolve functions that you intend to use with the 'load_' member functions
 - Utilize a singular function and make sure that all variables are created
   on the stack